XavierBerger/Arduino/ATTiny85/README.md

 So, when the 4 x AA rechargeable battery (1.2V each) are fully charged (4.8V): ADC = (1.6*1024)/2.56 = 640.
 Each step of ADC representing 7.5mV.

 The value read in the ADC will be stored inside the ATTiny and send unchanged.
-The Raspberry Pi and **RPi-Monitor** willread this value and convert it to real voltage.
+The Raspberry Pi and **RPi-Monitor** will read this value and convert it to real voltage.
 Leting the Raspberry Pi doing th job will easily allow the calibration and the conversion from an Interger to Volts.